Taskerer/smu/README.md

 | SetSoftMinLclk | 0x4F |  |
 | Message_Count | 0x50 |  |

+## About "Get" Commands
+You can get SMU answer from reading arguments after command.
+Then decode them or it will be clear result

 # A table of REP code
 | Name | ID |
 | :------| :------ |